jaroslav-kubicek/blog/blog/2020-09-14-cypress-gitlab.md

 Again, your exact configuration will vary depending on your use case and used tech stack, but here are some important points:

-1. Cypress needs binaries for its execution, so if we cache `node_modules` dependencies in Gitlab CI cache, we define where such binaries should be stored with a `CYPRESS_CACHE_FOLDER` variable.
+1. Cypress needs binaries for its execution, so if we cache `node_modules` dependencies in GitLab CI cache, we define where such binaries should be stored with a `CYPRESS_CACHE_FOLDER` variable.
 Then we have to include this path in the cache.
 1. Notice we use `yarn.lock` as a key.
 This enables us to reuse cache even between different branches if dependencies haven’t changed.
 1. We run our tests in headless chrome and store screenshots and video recordings if it fails.
 1. To run tests successfully, we had to tell Cypress against which URL it should be run.
 Such URL is usually created dynamically depending on the branch name.
 We set it through `CYPRESS_BASE_URL` variable.
 Notice we had to specify the environment name in the job definition too: `review/$CI_COMMIT_REF_SLUG` in our case.
 This is necessary to have access to the environment variables related to the specific environment and should usually correspond 1:1 to the job definition of your deployment.